MinikubeAddon/frasajaImage/README.md

+# Frasaja

-Minikube Addon that automates the build and deployment process of k8 nodes when work files are updated.
+Minikube addon that automates the build and deployment process of k8 nodes when work files are updated.

 Steps.
 1. Run minikube start in a terminal tab